awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-access-hive.md

 1. If you are using separate clusters, modify your security groups so that HBase and Hive ports are open between these two master nodes\.

 1. Use SSH to connect to the master node for the cluster with Hive installed\.
-For more information, see [Connect to the Master Node Using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.
+For more information, see [Connect to the master node using SSH](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-connect-master-node-ssh.html) in the *Amazon EMR Management Guide*\.

 1. Launch the Hive shell with the following command\.